tillgrallert/p3a6afa20/catch-me-if-you-can.md

 ---
 title: "Catch me if you can!
-Attempts to track the late Ottoman ideosphere of authors and periodicals in the wasteland of the ‘digitised’ Arabic press"
+Computational approaches to track the late Ottoman ideosphere of authors and periodicals in the wasteland of the 'digitised' Arabic press"
 author: Till Grallert
 date: 2019-11-01
 ORCID: orcid.org/0000-0002-5739-8094